 Fees & Resources

-Open University courses are $366 per unit.
-Below are additional fees:
+Course fees through Open University are $366 per unit.
+Below are additional mandatory and circumstantial fees:

-- Non-refundable course fees for materials and services may apply to selected courses.
+- Non-refundable class fees for materials and services may apply to selected courses.

 - Please refer to the Student Business Services' website for a complete list.